Metallist-dev/contractCollection/README.md

 Keeping track of expenses especially for long-running contracts is oftentimes quite difficult.
 Additionally, one may have to search quite a long time in huge folders to find the contract number or any secret for authentication.
 Keeping these sensible data in an online cloud service is oftentimes tightly connected to security concerns.
-To help keeping these data in a quite secure place (i. e. the local machine) this software was created.
+To help keeping these data in a quite secure place (i.e. the local machine) this software was created.

 ***attention: although it's the aim to store the data securely, it's still not implemented!
 It's still in some kind of pre-alpha-state.***